-TRANSOCEAN LTD. 2015 LONG-TERM INCENTIVE PLAN

-(as amended and restated effective , 2020)
+TRANSOCEAN LTD. 2015 LONG-TERM INCENTIVE PLAN (as amended and restated effective , 2021)

 1. Plan.
-Transocean Ltd., а Swiss corporation (the "Compan ıy"), e stabli shed this Transocean Ltd. 2015 Long-Teri n Incentive Plan (this : "Plan "), effective às of May 15, 2015 (the "Effec ctive Date") and a s amended d and rest ated effective , , 2020 D. - -
+Transocean Ltd., a Swiss corporation (the "Company"), established this Transocean Ltd. 2015 Long-Term Incentive Plan (this "Plan"), effective as of May 15, 2015 (the "Effective Date"), as amended and restated effective May 7, 2020, again on May 8, 2020 and as most recently amended and restated effective , 2021.

-- 2. Objectives.
+2. Objectives.
 This Plan is designed to attract and retain employees of the Company and its Subsidiaries, to attract and retain qualified non-employee directors of the Company, to encourage the sense of proprietorship of such employees and directors and to stimulate the active interest of such persons in the development and financial success of the Company and its Subsidiaries.
-These objectives are to be accomplished by making Awards under this Plan and thereby providing Participants with a proprietary interest in the growth and performance of the Company and its Subsidiaries. - 3.
-Definitions.
+These objectives are to be accomplished by making Awards under this Plan and thereby providing Participants with a proprietary interest in the growth and performance of the Company and its Subsidiaries.

+3. Definitions.
 As used herein, the terms set forth below shall have the following respective meanings: